 Skin cancer occurs when there’s an uncontrolled growth of abnormal skin cells.
-The type of skin cancer you have is defined by happens when these abnormal cells grow.
+The type of skin cancer you have is defined by what happens when these abnormal cells grow.

-Melanoma, on the other hand, is the most serious form of skin cancer.
+- Melanoma - the most serious form of skin cancer.
 People usually develop it from a mole or pigmented lesion.